ryanwilsond/belte/docs/Buckle.md

 [*--time*](#--time), [*--info*](#--info), and [*--debug*](#--debug) options can be specified in addition.
 All other arguments must be defined in the build script itself.

-Optionally, the build script can be specified manually by passing it's path as an argument immediately following *build*.
+Optionally, the build script path can be specified manually by passing it's path after a `-f` or `--file` argument.

 For relevant build modes, arguments can be passed with the [*--*](#---arg) option.

+All other arguments not starting with `-` are passed directly to the build script.

 > [Build script info](Build.md)